ajolma/SpatialPlanner/design/README.md

-# An exercise full stack project
+# A Spatial Planning etc. tool

 The idea is to create an app that contains / allows / does